Update!!! (April 21, 2010)

 Did you get it right? [click here to see the question].
 Yup, the hexagon quilt is for the back of my little turtle pincushion.
 Let me introduce ***drum roll***** WELCOME, Ms.Pinky and Mr. Greeny!!!

 I created Greeny as an experiment, if you go back to my hexagon quilt tutorial post, you will see Greeny is hiding in the background as I photographed the steps.
-From idea, to paper, to sewing and finally the birth of my turtle pincushion, I created my first sea creature.
-The project went on smoothly and I never thought that I can be successful in the very first trial.
+From idea to paper to sewing, and finally, the birth of my turtle pincushion, I created my first sea creature.
+The project went on smoothly, and I never thought I could be successful in the first trial.
 Lucky me, I think!

-The toughest part for the hexagon quilting is the fabric matching part.
-I sat in my craft room with my pile of fabrics around me ***matching matching matching***, half a day gone by and I still can’t make up my mind which colour theme to choose.
-Finally I decided to have a green male turtle, this is how Greeny was created and got his name!
+The toughest part of the hexagon quilting is the fabric matching part.
+I sat in my craft room with my pile of fabrics around me ***matching matching matching***, half a day had gone by, and I still can’t make up my mind about which color theme to choose.
+Finally, I decided to have a green male turtle, this is how Greeny was created and got his name!

-Pinky is the improved version of Greeny, I made a bottom shell for her which Greeny doesn’t have.
+Pinky is the improved version of Greeny, I made a bottom shell for her, which Greeny doesn’t have.
 I even machine-sew her back for 2 more circles to add more dimension.
-She has bigger eyes, she even has eye-lashes on it but it is too short to see in the photos :p
+She has bigger eyes, she even has eyelashes on them, but it is too short to see in the photos :p

 Ouch, ouch, ouch!!!
-Hubby said that I am too heartless, poking needles into them, wouldn’t I feel their pain?
-They are pincushion afterall!!!
-So, I decided to fully utilize them by poking more pins into them….
-Ouch, ouch, ouch!!!
+Hubby said that I was too heartless, poking needles into them.
+Wouldn’t I feel their pain?
+They are pincushions, after all!!!
+So, I decided to fully utilize them by poking more pins into them… Ouch, ouch, ouch!!!